-Agbanlog, R.C., Chen, G, Mini Hydro-Electric Power Plant with Re-Circulated Water Power Source Agbanlog, et al. Proceedings of the 2014 Industrial and Systems Engineering Research Conference Y. Guan and H. Liao, eds. not peer reviewed
+Agbanlog, R.C., Chen, G, Mini Hydro-Electric Power Plant with Re-Circulated Water Power Source, Proceedings of the 2014 Industrial and Systems Engineering Research Conference.

-Alternative Approaches to Development: Social Entrepreneurship in the Philippines Master’s thesis. not peer reviewed
+Tantingco, H., Alternative Approaches to Development: Social Entrepreneurship in the Philippines Master’s thesis at Victoria University of Wellington.

 In context photographs (0)